22. NAVAL INTERCEPTION AND COMBAT

 22.116 Naval units which unsuccessfully attempted interceptions during a phase may not attempt to intercept returning naval units during that same phase (22.27).

-22.12 SELECTING AN INTERCEPTION HEX: Once a player (the “attacker”) indicates a naval activity, the opposing player (the “defender”) may require the attacker to indicate the exact path of hexes taken by the his naval units.
-The defender then may select one hex in which he will attempt to intercept the attacker’s naval activity.
+22.12 SELECTING AN INTERCEPTION HEX: Once a player (the “attacker”) indicates a naval activity, the opposing player (the “defender”) may require the attacker to indicate the exact path of hexes taken by his naval units.
+The defender then may select one hex in which he will intercept the attacker’s naval activity.

 A. If the attacker's naval units begin their activity in port, the defender may select the hex in which the attacker’s naval units are based (since they enter the water portion of that hex as soon as they leave port), the destination hex or any hex in between.